lyteword/kjv/galatians/chapter-6.md

 <sup>7</sup> Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.

-<sup>8</sup> For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
+<sup>8</sup> For he that soweth to his flesh shall of the flesh reap corruption; but he tha t soweth to the Spirit shall of the Spirit reap life everlasting.

 <sup>9</sup> And let us not be weary in well doing: for in due season we shall reap, if we faint not.

-<sup>10</sup> As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith.
+<sup>10</sup> As we have therefore opportunity, let us do good unto all *men*, especially unto them who are of the household of faith.

 <sup>11</sup> Ye see how large a letter I have written unto you with mine own hand.